Grading for Season 2021

-- Experience has shown that children develop their skills far quicker when they are playing at a level commensurate with their abilities.
+- Children develop skills quickly and enjoy their games more when they are playing at a level suited to their abilities.

 - During the season, teams play in graded divisions within the NSFA competition.
 The aim is to place a team with other teams of similar capability to make the games challenging and fun.
 There is little to be gained for a team that wins by 20 goals each week, or vice versa.
 After approximately 5 games, the Miniroo teams are re-graded to ensure that no team is in this situation.
 Competition age groups can be re-graded through the playing season, at the discretion of NSFA.

 Can my child be graded into a team with his/her friends?

-- Certainly with the early age groups this will be accommodated where possible.
-However, as the children progress through towards competition age groups (U12 and up), this will become less of a priority.
-The teams are essentially graded against other NSFA teams of similar capability.
+- In the younger age groups, this will be accommodated where possible.
+However, as the children progress through the competition age groups (U12 and up), this becomes less of a priority.
+Teams are graded against other NSFA teams of similar capability.
 Having players of significantly disparate capabilities within a particular team will have drawbacks, so friend request priority will diminish over time.
-Experience has shown the majority of children will quickly make new friends when put into a team of the appropriate skill level.
+Children quickly make new friends when put into a team of the appropriate skill level.

 - If a Miniroo parent (Under 6 – Under 11) would like their child to be graded into a team with a friend, please let us know and we will do our best to accommodate this.
 Parents can nominate up to 3 (three) friends for their child to be placed with.
-The club will then try to place that player with at least one of those friends – providing those friends have also nominated your child as a team mate (so the club knows the request is a mutual request).
+We will then try to place that player with at least one of those friends – providing those friends have also nominated your child as a team mate (so the club knows the request is mutual).
 All children graded with a nominated friend will be graded down to the level of the lowest skilled player of the nominated children.
-(E.g. if your child is graded in the ‘A’ team and his friend is in the ‘C’ team – if the request is granted, both children will play in the ‘C’ team).
+For example, if your child is graded in the ‘A’ team and his friend is in the ‘C’ team – if the request is granted, both children will play in the ‘C’ team.

 What do we do about late registrations or absentees from grading day?